Lex-2008/backup3/README.md

 and from database, like this:

-	sqlite3 $BACKUP_DB "DELETE FROM history WHERE dirname LIKE 'home/.cache%'"
+	$SQLITE "DELETE FROM history WHERE dirname LIKE 'home/.cache%'"

 Or run only the first command, followed by `check.sh --fix`.
 Remember to exclude them from the rsync operation - otherwise they will appear in backup again!